 This course offers students an opportunity to engage in a research study employing rhetorical, qualitative, or quantitative methods, and author an essay suitable for presentation before academic or professional audiences.

-Prerequisite: 75 credit hours, all communication required courses (COMM 208, COMM 251, COMM 351) and at least 4 other Public and Professional courses.
+Prerequisite: 75 credit hours, all communication required courses (COMM 208, COMM 251 or COMM 251W, COMM 351) and at least 4 other Public and Professional courses.

 Offered: Spring.